 The list of project management methodologies above is by no means an exhaustive list—these are simply the most common methodologies in the agency PM world.
-Additional project management methodologies include:
+Additional project management approaches include:

-Project scope is variable, but time and cost are constant, making it possible to adjust the project scope during execution to maximize business value.
+- Adaptive project framework methodology is used when project scope is variable, but time and cost are constant, making it possible to adjust the project scope during execution to maximize business value.

+- Critical chain project management (CCPM) differs from CPM in that CCPM considers resource availability when calculating the duration of project activities.
 The critical chain methodology dedicates resources 100% to a project.
 If a task finishes early, you can proceed to the next task without bottlenecks.